Scalable Casino Platform Architecture: A Practical Guide

 Layer 4: Core platform services

-Identity, wallet, sessions, promotions, payments, risk, back office.
+Identity, wallet, sessions, promotions, payments, risk controls, and back-office tools.

 Layer 5: Data + event layer